 About Me

-I am currently pursuing my PhD under the guidance of Dr. Anil Shukla at the Computer Science & Engineering Department of Indian Institute Of Technology Ropar, Punjab.
+I am currently a Research Associate at The Institute of Mathematical Sciences in Chennai, working with Prof. Meena Mahajan under her J. C. Bose Fellowship grant from ANRF.
+Prior to this, I obtained my PhD under the guidance of Dr. Anil Shukla from the Computer Science & Engineering Department of Indian Institute Of Technology Ropar, Punjab.
 Before this, I obtained my Bachelor's degree in Computer science and Engineering from Indian Institute of Information Technology Nagpur, Maharastra.

-I am interested in proof complexity, a subfield of computational complexity which deals with the hardness of proving theorems.
-Previously, I have worked with the satisfiability problem of Boolean formulas and Quantified Boolean formulas.
-Recently, I have also worked on the model counting problem of Boolean Formulas.
-Currently, I'm working on proof complexity of the Maximum Satisfiability problem in Boolean formualas.
+I am interested in Proof Complexity, a subfield of Computational Complexity which deals with the hardness of proving theorems.
+Previously, I have worked with the satisfiability problem of Quantified Boolean formulas (QBFs) and the model counting problem of Boolean Formulas (#SAT).
+Recently, I have also worked on the model counting problem of QBFs.
+Currently, I'm working on proof complexity of the maximum satisfiability problem in Boolean formulas (MaxSAT) and QBFs (Max-QSAT), and Knowledge Compilation representations for QBFs.

 Research Interests